keedio/VFS2-Monitor/README.md

 **Keedio's VFS2-Monitor** is a feature for monitoring changes in directories of supported file systems.
 When a change occurs in the observed directory a event is fired.
 All listeners subscribed to the event generator will be notified.

 ## Description
-VFS2-Monitor is built from Apache-Commons-vfs.
+VFS2-Monitor is built from Apache-Commons-Vfs™.
 A single action such as create, delete or modify will trigger an event.

 ## Supported File Systems